OpenID Connect (OIDC) Bearer token authentication

 Dev Services for Keycloak

-will launch and initialize a test container: it will create a quarkus
+Then, it will create a quarkus

-realm, a quarkus-app
+realm and a quarkus-app

 client (secret